 When I moved to Detroit MI, I decided to try running again.
 It had been almost a year and my knee felt fine.
 I knew to stretch, ice, elevate and strength train while running this time.
 I also decided to switch to Asics running shoes (best decisions of my life.)
 I was finally running 4-6 miles again.
 It felt amazing to be back in the game!
 Months later, I started to develop a tight and achy pain around my ankle.
 Yup…Achilles Tendonitis.
 I couldn’t catch a break!
 I could hardly walk because of the pain.
 I had to get an ankle wrap and rest it for days.
 I had a bone spur on top of the Achilles Tendonitis.
 My doctor wanted me to take a break from running, ice, stretch, and start swimming until the tendonitis went away.

 I was pretty lucky because a lot of doctors perform surgery on runners knee, tendonitis and bone spurs.
 I was strict with resting, icing, stretching and switching up routines and completely healed in 6-8 months.

 Why did I get all of these injuries?
 Because I wasn’t educated on how to be a runner.
 When they say use a beginners guide, they mean it.
-Unfortunately I learned from trial and error.What was I doing wrong?
-I was running everyday, I was increasing my milage too fast, I was running a faster pace unnaturally, I wasn’t doing any other exercises other than running, I wasn’t hydrating, I wasn’t stretching, I wasn’t icing, I wasn’t resting, I wasn’t eating the right fuel.
+Unfortunately, I learned from trial and error.What was I doing wrong?
+I was running every day, I was increasing my mileage too fast, I was running a faster pace unnaturally, I wasn’t doing any other exercises other than running, I wasn’t hydrating, I wasn’t stretching, I wasn’t icing, I wasn’t resting, I wasn’t eating the right fuel.